Kaweees/chip8/README.md

 ### Prerequisites

-Before attempting to build this project, make sure you have [Nix](https://nixos.org/download.html) with [Flake](https://nixos.wiki/wiki/Flakes) support installed on your machine.
+Before attempting to build this project, make sure you have [Nix](https://nixos.org/download.html) installed on your machine.

 ### Installation